fleetdm/fleet/articles/tales-from-fleet-security-google-groups-scams.md

 ## Recommendations

-1. Warn and train all employees to be even more careful with mail sent to a mailing list.
+1. Warn and train all employees to be even more careful with mail sent to a mailing list, specifically that if an email is sent "via" your domain, it has a high probability of being spoofed.
 2. Use a tool like [emailspooftest](https://emailspooftest.com/) as recommended by Material Security to test your filters.
 Try a regular user, then a group.
+Adjust your assumptions.
 3. Limit the amount of Google Groups that can receive external emails.
+4. Limit the amount of internal users that can send email "on behalf" of a group, to prevent legitimate email being sent "via" the group and making people accustomed to seeing them.
 4. When possible, avoid using common/obvious names for mailing lists.
 5. Apply Material Security's [recommendation](https://material.security/blog/identify-google-groups-vulnerable-to-spam-and-spoofing) to flag unauthenticated email to groups.
-6. Train your accounting teams to never respond to such requests via email, but to contact individuals through a safer way.
+6. Train your accounting teams to never respond to such requests via email, but to contact individuals through a safer way, such as Slack.
-7. Train your accounting teams to share files using something such as Google Drive, with explicit sharing to other employees within the domain.
-That way, even if someone agrees to give our fake sales person access to invoices, the person who will get access is the real sales person.
+7. Train your accounting teams to share files using services such as Google Drive, with explicit sharing to other employees within the domain.
+That way, even if someone agrees to give our fake salesperson access to invoices, the person who will get access is the real employee.

+**Special request**: If you use Google Workspace with Groups for mailing lists, please perform the [emailspooftest](https://emailspooftest.com/) tests and open a support case with Google asking them to get Groups protection on par with Gmail.
+Without that happening, all the security we apply to individual accounts is moot, unless you somehow have an entire company that does not need any mailing lists!

 With the explosion in BEC cases, we really hope Google introduces more advanced spam filtering to Google Groups.
 We should not have to consider running email through a generic standard gmail account and forwarding it from there instead of using Google Groups!

-**Special request**: If you use Google Workspace with Groups for mailing lists, please perform the [emailspooftest](https://emailspooftest.com/) tests and open a support case with Google asking them to get Groups protection on par with Gmail.
-Without that happening, all the security we apply to individual accounts is moot, unless you somehow have an entire company that does not need any mailing lists!

 ### Want to discuss this further?